RemcoKuijpers/NFC_attendance_tracking/README.md

 In this [README](https://github.com/RemcoKuijpers/NFC_attendance_tracking/blob/master/README.md) is explained how to get the project up and running.
 If you want know more about how the project works, you can check out the wiki. (the wiki is still in the making)

 ## Getting started
-In this chapter is explained how to get the project up and running
+In this chapter is explained how to get the project up and running.

 ### Hardware
 In this chapter is explained which hardware is used for this project.